Warda0820/Warda0820/README.md

 performance, and market trends.
 * Assessed sales performance and identified areas for enhancement.

-**Marketing Analyst and Social Media Manager | Upwork (May 2022 - Oct 2022)**
+**Marketing and Financial Data Analyst | Upwork (May 2022 - Oct 2022)**

 Role:
 *	Conducted market research to gain insight into customer behavior and preferences.
 *	Managed and enhanced online presence that effectively increased the number of followers.
-*	Improved website traffic and conversion rates through comprehensive digital marketing strategies including content creation and social media marketing campaigns.
+*	Developed financial models that accurately forecasted business performance, leading to a 10% reduction in costs through optimized budget allocations.
+*	Analyzed quarterly financial results and presented findings to senior management, influencing strategic decisions that increased revenue by 15%.

 ## PROJECTS